George Hunt (British Army officer): Biography

 He was born in 1830 on the Isle of Corfu off the coast of Greece to British Army Officer Robert Hunt and his wife Margaret.
-In 1840, the Hunt family moved to Canada, settling in Montreal, Quebec.
+In 1840, the Hunt family moved to Canada, settling in Montreal, Province of Canada.

 In 1855 he was commissioned an Ensign, without purchase, in the 6th Foot.

 In 1853, George married Sarah Selkirk, daughter of William and Allison Selkirk of Montreal.
 In 1856, George Hunt's cousin Elizabeth married George Selkirk.
 In 1869, both families traveled together to the unorganized township which was later to be known as Huntsville, Ontario.

 Captain Hunt was a devout Presbyterian, and was known as a stern teetotaler.
 Captain Hunt took a prominent role in the first Presbyterian church built in 1873.
 He also opened the first school, retail store, postal outlet, and legal office.

 Captain Hunt died in his fifty-second year from complications of pneumonia resulting from Typhoid fever on February 26, 1882.
 He is buried in the old Madill Church Cemetery just south of Huntsville.